 Starting from August 1962, up to the present day, there is a wedlock requirement once again but only when it concerns passing on citizenship from a male to a child.
 The matter of citizenship is not so focused on the father figure any more.
 Nevertheless, if you want to trace your citizenship through your father’s side, you need to prove that you were either born in wedlock or that you’ve been acknowledged up to one year from birth.

-Regarding whether these laws can derail an application or not, citizenship laws are rather full of loopholes.
+Regarding whether these laws can derail an application or not, citizenship laws can be full of loopholes.
 The interpretation of the said laws depends on the clerk in the provincial office.
 It’s very much a matter of who you end up with and whether the person analysing your case is willing to gloss over the main difficulties and try to help you, or perhaps they’re just focused on rejecting your application.
 I know that in the provincial office in Warsaw, the clerks claim that they always try to see the good side of applications.

 Bonus 1 – Michał Petrus guesting on the Kult America Podcast